-Yes, the nominee must be enrolled as a full-time baccalaureate student at any Penn State campus during at least one semester of the 2016/17 academic year.
+Yes, the nominee must be enrolled as a full-time baccalaureate degree-seeking student at any Penn State campus during at least one semester of the 2019/20 academic year.

 How do I nominate a student?

-You can submit your nomination via the online nomination form.
-Both the nominee and the nominator can submit their information independently and the other will be notified once the required materials are submitted.
+You can submit your nomination by completing the online nominating process found here.
+Both the nominee and the nominator can submit their information independently, and the other will be notified once the required materials are submitted.

 What is required of the nominator during the application process?

-Nominators must write a confidential letter on behalf of the student.
+Nominators must write a letter on behalf of the student.
 This letter should address the items listed below.
-Please be specific and provide relevant details for the Stand Up Award Committee to consider in their review process.
+Please be specific and provide relevant details for the Stand Up Award Committee to consider in its review process.